dhk465/Guidia/README.md

-# symbolic_comp_two
+# Guidia chatbot 2.0

-The second ICA Project in the Symbolic Computation class of Computing B.Sc.
+The ICA Project in the Symbolic Computation class of Computing B.Sc.
 (grad. expected in 2021)

 ## Objective

-A deep learning agent is added to the chatbot made in [the first ICA project](https://github.com/dhk465/symbolic_comp_one).
+A deep learning agent is added to the chatbot made in [the ICA project](https://github.com/dhk465/symbolic_comp_one).

 In addition to the Prague guide chatbot, the application recognizes a picture given by the user, and determines if the object in the picture is (((TBA))).